ChaoliangTang/minimalistic/index.md

 # Proceeding Researches

+**Acyclic Orientation with Parity Constraints**
+   Matthieu Petiteau, Chaoliang Tang, Stephan Thomasse We are understanding the case of cubic graph.

 **Chromatic number of Light tournament**
    Lucas Isenmann, Clara Marcille, Alantha Newman, Chaoliang Tang
 We have obtained slight improvedment of chromatic number of light tournament.